 "The plantation owners [of which LaLaurie was one] were living in terror," explains Daniel Rasmussen, the author of American Uprising, a history of the 1811 slave rebellion.
 "They were terrified by Haiti.
 They had read the newspaper reports—once a week or so there's some story about rapes, beheadings, brutality against whites in Haiti.
 And they think if they don't crack down and keep their slaves under control, what happened in Haiti will happen in New Orleans."

 "The forms of punishment were quite extreme.
 The 1811 revolt saw over 100 slaves beheaded.
-Their heads were put on poles stretching for 40 miles from the center of New Orleans out into the countryside.
-You'd see slaves' corpses from the rebellion dangling from the city gates."
+Their heads were put on poles stretching for 40 miles form the center of New Orleans out into the countryside.
+You'd see slaves' corpses from the rebellion dangling form the city gates."

 This growing sense of panic and unease probably explains why none of the investigators called in to check on LaLaurie's cruelty or ever charged her with anything— until 1833, that is.
 That year the mistress apparently grew enraged with a 12-year-old slave girl, Lia, who tugged at a snag while brushing the Mistress's hair.
 She chased the young girl around with a whip, and the tween chose to jump off the roof rather than face a thrashing.
 Witnesses saw LaLaurie burying the girl's mangled corpse, so they were forced to fine her $300 and make her sell her nine slaves.
 But they looked the other way ( as they did in most slave cruelty cases) when LaLaurie had her family members buy back her slaves, transfer them to her, and compensated them for their expenses.
 For all the anti-cruelty laws, a good degree of violence was tolerated.
 So nobody would have recorded exactly what was going on in the LaLaurie household in the years before the fire, because it all probably just seemed like your standard post-1811 slave punishments.